 Using the Rhetorical Triangle

-The Rhetorical Triangle is a rhetorical strategy formed by three points: logos, ethos, and pathos.
-Logos refers to logic within the triangle, ethos refers to character, and pathos refers to emotion.
+The Rhetorical Triangle is a rhetorical strategy formed by three points: logos, Ethos, and Pathos.
+Logos refers to logic within the triangle, Ethos relates to character, and Pathos refers to emotion.

 The way someone constructs an argument impacts how people receive it.
-An argument can be constructed so that its actual value is concealed from the audience, or it can be constructed so that the audience will more easily accept the message.
+For example, an argument can be constructed so that its actual value is concealed from the audience, or it can be constructed so that the audience will more easily accept the message.

 The rhetorical triangle is one of the most effective ways to structure arguments.
-It defines three different forces – ethos, logos, and pathos – combined in various creative ways to create an emotionally engaging argument or persuasive speech.
+It defines three forces – Ethos, Logos, and Pathos – combined in various creative ways to create an emotionally engaging argument or persuasive speech.

 Related: Tactful Communication